cryptodigi/FAIR-komodo-hl-wallet/README.md

 [See this article for more details](https://support.komodoplatform.com/en/support/solutions/articles/29000024515-how-to-claim-the-kmd-active-user-reward-in-agama)

 ## Tech Specification
-- Max Supply: 200 million KMD
+- Max Supply: +/- 2000 mil FAIR
-- Block Time: 60 seconds
+- Block Time: 30 seconds
-- Block Reward: 3 KMD
+- Block Reward: 60, 45, 35, 25, 12.5, 6.25, 3.125 FAIR
+- Confirmations: 51 Blocks
+- Pos/Pow: 40/60
+- Reward Eras: 100000,250000,375000,550000,1000000,1350000,2500000
 - Mining Algorithm: Equihash

 ## About this Project
-Komodo is based on Zcash and has been extended by our innovative consensus algorithm called dPoW which utilizes Bitcoin's hashrate to store Komodo blockchain information into the Bitcoin blockchain.
+FAIR on Komodo is based on Zcash and has been extended by our innovative consensus algorithm called dPoW which utilizes Bitcoin's hashrate to store Komodo blockchain information into the Bitcoin blockchain.
 Other new and native Komodo features are the privacy technology called JUMBLR, our assetchain capabilities (one click plug and play blockchain solutions) and a set of financial decentralization and interoperability technologies.
 More details are available under https://komodoplatform.com/ and https://blog.komodoplatform.com.

 ## Getting started